Your plans and schemes are most powerful when they catch others by surprise.

 If you’re evaluating options of next steps – whether physically or cognitively – try veering toward the path which is the more difficult one once in a while.
 You will be unpredictable in your habit of doing so, and people will be caught pleasantly off-guard when you volunteer yourself to bear the responsibility that taking difficult paths in life entails.

 What Is Desirable

 People have a good sense of when someone’s falling victim to desire.
 Seeing your friend keep reaching for another beer educates you on how well they cope with desire.
 The same goes for someone who cannot walk down the street without commenting on their desire to fondle the attractive people that they see.
-People who fall victim to desire, let desire control their thoughts and actions.
-They are not respected by the people who are in control of their desires.
+People who fall victim to desire, let desire control their thoughts, actions, and others’ opinions about them.
+They are not respected by the people who study their desires and seemingly call every next move.

-Practice ignoring, and overcoming the tendency to indulge in the desirable fruits of the life you live.
-Be respected for your ability to take ownership of your actions rather than allowing desire to steer you through the life you live.
-People will be pleasantly surprised if you are successful in this domain, and will be naturally drawn to you for your traits of mental fortitude.
+Practice ignoring and overcoming the tendency to indulge in the desirable fruits of the life you live.
+Be respected for your ability to take commanding ownership of your actions rather than allowing desire to steer you through the life you live.
+People will be pleasantly surprised if you are successful in this regard, and will be naturally drawn to you for your traits of mental fortitude.